Lyuminarskiy/c/practice/lesson3.md

 | 5       | Print all integer numbers from `100` to `300`, for which the remainder of the division by `13` is greater than `3` and lesser than `8`. |
 | 6       | Print all integer numbers from `50` to `100`, for which the remainder of the division by `9` is greater than `2` and lesser than `7`.   |

-You can initialize variables either by integer constant in code or by reading data from a standard input.

 ## 3. `do-while` loop

 > The `while` and `for` loops test the termination condition at the top.
 By contrast, `do-while` loop, tests at the bottom after making each pass through the loop body. **The body is executed at least once.**